Skip to Content

 It isn’t uncommon to see a larger cruise ship that has basically the same facilities as the smaller one, but with an extra few decks of cabins in the middle.

-Ventura has 6 and a half decks of cabins and Iona has closer to 9 and a half.
+Ventura has six and a half decks of cabins, and Iona has closer to 9 and a half.

-That does mean a lot more stairs to walk up but I don’t mind that.
+That does mean a lot more stairs to walk up, and a lot more guests onboard, but I don’t mind that.

 Was The Entertainment Different?

-Both cruise ships have big theatres and lots of live music and I didn’t notice a big difference in terms of which activities were offered, there were, of course, more choices on the bigger ship.
+Both cruise ships have big theatres and lots of live music.
+I didn’t notice a big difference in terms of which activities were offered – there were, of course, more choices on the bigger ship.

-Iona has things like a cinema and splash park that Ventura doesn’t have.
+Iona has a cinema and splash park that Ventura doesn’t have.

 p&o iona 4 screen cinema movies

-In addition to the theatre, Iona has another performance space in the central dome, this meant that sometimes we would go to the theatre shows and sometimes to the shows in the dome.
+In addition to the theatre, Iona has another performance space in the central dome, which means that sometimes we would go to the theatre shows and sometimes to the shows in the dome.

-It felt as though the shows were repeated more often on Iona, but I suppose that makes sense for the number of passengers on board.
+It felt as though the shows were repeated more often on Iona, but I suppose that makes sense considering the number of passengers on board.

 p&o iona sky dome show acrobatics